Elder Abuse and Dependent Adult Abuse

 Circumstances Not Constituting Abuse

-Certain situations encountered by caregivers are typically not considered to constitute abuse of the dependent adult or vulnerable elder.
-These include:
+There are certain situations encountered by caregivers that are typically not considered to constitute abuse of the dependent adult or vulnerable elder.
+Examples of such circumstances include:

-- Circumstances in which the individual declines medical treatment if they hold a belief or is an adherent of a religion whose tenets and practices call for reliance on spiritual means in place of reliance on medical treatment
+- Circumstances in which the individual declines medical treatment if their religious beliefs call for reliance on spiritual means in place of reliance on medical treatment

 - Circumstances in which the individual’s caretaker, acting in accordance with the individual’s stated or implied consent, declines medical treatment or care

-- The withholding or withdrawing of healthcare from an individual who is terminally ill in the opinion of a licensed physician, when the withholding or withdrawing of healthcare is done at the request of the dependent adult or at the request of the individual’s next of kin, attorney in fact, or guardian pursuant to applicable laws
+- Withholding or withdrawing of healthcare from an individual who is terminally ill in the opinion of a licensed physician, when the withholding or withdrawing of healthcare is done at the request of the dependent adult or at the request of the individual’s next of kin and in accordance with applicable laws

 Finally, Jack takes his mother to the local hospital’s emergency room when she becomes too sick to get out of bed.
 Ellen is admitted with a high temperature.
 The attending physician immediately suspects abuse, and she immediately acts to make a report.
 Investigators determine that Jack’s actions constitute neglect because he has not provided his dependent mother with the minimum care she requires.